quickintegrate/docs/docs/Core Development/Triggers/index.md

 import DocCardList from '@theme/DocCardList';

 # Triggers

-Trigger is source component of a flow and it is responsible for initiating the flow processing.
-There are different type of triggers available in quickintegrate platform  to serve different functionalities
+The Trigger acts as the initial component within a flow, instigating the flow processing.
+Within the quickintegrate platform, various types of triggers are available, each catering to distinct functionalities.

 #### SETP 1:
 Once we Login to Quick Integration Platform to get started.